What’s the difference between a Bar & Bat Mitzvah?

 The same goes for girls: “Bat” technically translates to “daughter”, but in rabbinical usage – it means “subject to commandments” (in female form).

-Contrary to common belief, a Bar/Bat Mitzvah is not an event.
-A Bar/Bat Mitzvah is a status (no, I’m not referring to a Facebook status).
-The moment a Jewish person reaches their coming of age – they’re now subject to the Torah’s commandments (Mitzvot), regardless if they had a Bar/Bat Mitzvah ceremony or party.
+Contrary to popular belief, a Bar/Bat Mitzvah is not an event or ceremony, it’s a designation of responsibility.
+The moment a Jewish boy/girl reaches their coming of age – they become subject to the Torah’s commandments (Mitzvot), regardless if they had a Bar/Bat Mitzvah ceremony or party.

-Read that last sentence again – yes, they become a Bar/Bat Mitzvah even if they don’t celebrate it.
+That’s right – they become a Bar/Bat Mitzvah whether they celebrate it or not.

-These are Bar & Bat Mitzvah customs, not commandments.
+These are both Bar & Bat Mitzvah customs, not commandments.